huynguyen250896/computeC/README.md

 #### II.
 Data Structure
 - gene expression data: the data include the rows are the samples/patients, the columns are genes, and each cell's value is expression levels of genes.
-- clinical data: the data include the rows are the samples/patients, the columns are the three clinical features (e.g., lymph, npi and stage). lymph, npi, and stage denote numbers of positive lymph nodes, the Nottingham prognostic index, and tumour stage, respectively.
+- clinical data: the data include the rows are the samples/patients, the columns are the clinical features (e.g., lymph, npi, stage, etc.). lymph, npi, and stage denote numbers of positive lymph nodes, the Nottingham prognostic index, and tumour stage, respectively.

 The example dataset can be found in [Dataset](https://github.com/huynguyen250896/computeC/tree/master/Dataset)